rvthak/Makefile-Maker/MakefileMK_v1.0/README.md

 + Dev list:

-1) Rewrite the program in c++
-2) Change the final executable name to mfmk for simplicity
+1) Change the final executable name to mfmk for simplicity
-3) Turn the final release into a .deb package to make installation easier and make the program executable from any directory
+2) Turn the final release into a .deb package to make installation easier and make the program executable from any directory if possible
-4) Add a select all files choice
-5) Store the "makefile template text" in a file and get the needed strings using functions for better upgradeability (or think of a cleaner way)
-6) When the program runs always check if make + the selected compiler are installed in the system
+3) When the program runs always check if make + the selected compiler are installed in the system
-7) If a makefile already exists on the current directory, the program will ask if the user wants to edit the existing one or make a new one ( add the ability to parse an already existing makefile)
+4) If a makefile already exists on the current directory, the program will ask if the user wants to edit the existing one or make a new one ( add the ability to parse an already existing makefile)
-8) In case user gives only one parameter (not a flag) it is considered the (-n) name
-9) Make it built a whole directory list with subdirs with lists... to model the whole filesystem structure below the targeted directory and be able to get the files it needs ( deside exactly the cases + "formats/structures" that can be used) ?
+5) Implement "-org"

 + Parameters: